Photonic integrated circuit: History

 Photonics is the science behind the detection, generation, and manipulation of photons.
-According to quantum mechanics and the concept of wave–particle duality first proposed by Albert Einstein in 1905, light acts as both an electromagnetic wave and a particle.
+According to quantum mechanics and the concept of wave–particle duality first proposed by Louis de Broglie in 1924, light acts as both an electromagnetic wave and a particle.
 For example, total internal reflection in an optical fibre allows it to act as a waveguide.

 Integrated circuits using electrical components were first developed in the late 1940s and early 1950s, but it took until 1958 for them to become commercially available.
 When the laser and laser diode were invented in the 1960s, the term "photonics" fell into more common usage to describe the application of light to replace applications previously achieved through the use of electronics.

 By the 1980s, photonics gained traction through its role in fibre optic communication.
 At the start of the decade, an assistant in a new research group at Delft University Of Technology, Meint Smit, started pioneering in the field of integrated photonics.
 He is credited with inventing the Arrayed Waveguide Grating (AWG), a core component of modern digital connections for the Internet and phones.
 Smit has received several awards, including an ERC Advanced Grant, a Rank Prize for Optoelectronics and a LEOS Technical Achievement Award.

+In 2016, Intel began deploying 100G silicon photonics transceivers, a form of Silicon photonics technology that involves bonding light-emitting materials to silicon wafers.
+In this release, Intel introduced two products: 100G PSM4 and 100G CWDM4, representing the first high-volume commercial deployment of Silicon photonics.

 In October 2022, during an experiment held at the Technical University of Denmark in Copenhagen, a photonic chip transmitted 1.84 petabits per second of data over a fibre-optic cable more than 7.9 kilometres long.
 First, the data stream was split into 37 sections, each of which was sent down a separate core of the fibre-optic cable.
 Next, each of these channels was split into 223 parts corresponding to equidistant spikes of light across the spectrum.